projectacrn/acrn-hypervisor/doc/tutorials/debug.rst

    shell_cmd_help added information

 Once you have instrumented the code, you need to rebuild the hypervisor and install it on your platform.
-Refer to :ref:`getting-started-building` for detailed instructions on how to do that.
+Refer to :ref:`gsg` for detailed instructions on how to do that.

 We set console log level to 5, and mem log level to 2 through the